 Above: Our current home in the north wing of the New Hope E Free Church.

 Below: the new facility behind the current shelter which is nearing completion.
-The tentative move-in date is June, 2014
+The tentative move-in date is late summer, 2014.

 This is one of 2 shelters in Somerset County which is the second poorest county in Maine with 14.9% living below the poverty line, according to the US Census Bureau.
 The worse the economy is, the greater the need for housing.
 In these tough economic times, more and more people are finding themselves homeless.